krygergo/cloudsolver/README.md

         images must be the exact same path as the artifact registry when pushing.
 Then build the input and output images the same way.

 step 10: Apply the deployments and service kubernetes objects specified in the .github/kubernetes folder.
+Before deploying remember
+         to specify the environment variables in the deployment file, for the system to work properly.

 step 11: Apply the managed certification object, which maps a certification to the specified urls and grants secure TLS communication
          over https.